wilsonte-umich/mdi-suite-template/shared/README.md

 In all cases, the components are effectively placed inline into the pipeline.yml file that configures a specific pipeline.

-Please see the environments, modules, and options documentation for more information.

 ### Private vs. shared components